chairc/Integrated-Design-Diffusion-Model/README.md

 #### Normal Training

 1. Take the `landscape` dataset as an example and place the dataset files in the `datasets` folder.
-The overall path of the dataset should be `/your/path/datasets/landscape`, and the image files should be located at `/your/path/datasets/landscape/*.jpg`.
+The overall path of the dataset should be `/your/path/datasets/landscape`, the images path should be `/your/path/datasets/landscape/images`, and the image files should be located at `/your/path/datasets/landscape/images/*.jpg`.

 2. Open the `train.py` file and locate the `--dataset_path` parameter.
 Modify the path in the parameter to the overall dataset path, for example, `/your/path/datasets/landscape`.